SansGuidon/bookmarks/README.md

 * [Bruce Hunt](https://hackernoon.com/the-art-of-hodling-crypto-cant-make-this-sh-t-up-713149eb9a21) - (2018) The Art Of Hodling Crypto: Can’t Make this Sh*t Up
 > If you took 5 of the cryptocurrencies and if you invested $1,000 in each on Jan 1st 2017…  you would have : $655,527 for $5,000 invested.
 * [WalletGenerator](https://walletgenerator.net/) - Paper Wallet Generator for BitCoins and other cryptocurrencies.
 Create, Print & Fold
+* [Bob Reselman](http://devopsagenda.techtarget.com/opinion/Why-the-promise-of-low-code-software-platforms-is-deceiving) - (2018) Why the promise of low-code software platforms is deceiving
+> Low-code/no-code platforms mean anyone can code, right?
+Wrong.
+This is a dangerous thought for enterprises.

 # Collaboration & Problem solving
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)